Uber Report Shows Almost 6,000 Sexual Assault Reports Since 2017

 So, what exactly does Uber plan to do with this data, and how are they going to fix the problem?
 Many suggest that Uber should include dashboard cameras to decrease instances of threats, but with the company's current magnitude, representatives of Uber say it would take years before that could go into effect.
 They do, however, plan to roll out features like adding driver PIN codes, and direct contact to 9-1-1.

 In fact, Uber feels that for the most part, the app is relatively safe when considering that these numbers are a small fraction of a much larger picture.
-Data suggests that 99.9% of rides do not incur any safety issues, and the production of this report in itself is a step toward more safety and transparency.
 Uber is the only ride share company to release a report of this magnitude, and there is currently no comprehensive study examining the scale of sexual violence in regular taxi and limousine services.

 "At the scale that Uber operates, we're going to see both the good and the bad that happens in society because we're operating so many trips every single day," West said to NPR.
 "One of the unfortunate but sad truths is that sexual assault, sexual violence is far more prevalent in American society than a lot of people recognize.
 That exists in companies, it exists in classrooms, it exists on university campuses and homes.
 Uber's not immune to that."